Learn more about some of the department's biologists, information and education specialists, fish culturists, and support staff.

 Charlee Drury, Information and Outreach, Montpelier Office

-Charlee is a true Vermonter, having grown up in Waterbury and lived in the state her whole life.
+Charlee is a true Vermonter, having lived in the state her whole life.
 She started working for the department while she was still a teenager and is the lifeblood of the department.
 She maintains the headquarters office, dealing with everything from legal issues to licensing and permitting, along with answering the phone and greeting visitors.
 She supports the outreach and administrative staff, coordinates information with the district offices and is a self-described "Jack of all trades, master of none!"
 Charlee loves spending time outdoors, snowshoeing in the winter, kayaking in the summer, and spending as much time on the ocean as she can.

 Contact: Montpelier Office, 802-828-1000, firstname.lastname@example.org